Gabrieliam42/LLMs_GPU_VRAM_Calculator/README.md

 ## LLMs GPU VRAM Requirements Calculator

-##### The script calculates which LLMs (Large Language Models) parameters sizes and quantized versions that fit the user's specified GPU VRAM amount.
+##### The algorithm calculates which LLMs (Large Language Models) parameters sizes and quantized versions that fit the user's specified GPU VRAM amount.
 ##### You can use the compiled version on Windows: `LLMs_GPU_VRAM_Calculator.exe`